How To Prevent Employee Burnout

 Employee burnout doesn’t happen overnight; it’s often the result of prolonged exposure to high-stress conditions without adequate support or recovery time:

-1. Poor Work-Life Balance
+1. Poor Work-life Balance

 2. Heavy Workloads